MS Pride of Rotterdam: History

 Both Pride of Rotterdam and Pride of Hull are too wide to pass through the lock at Hull.
 Associated British Ports built a new terminal at Hull to accommodate the passengers using these two ferries.
 The Rotterdam Terminal was built at a cost of £14,300,000.

 On 21 November 2005, to celebrate the 40th anniversary of the introduction of the Hull - Rotterdam route, Pride of Rotterdam sailed from Rotterdam to Hull with the Dutch band BZN performing on board.
 The return sailing on 22 November also saw BZN performing.
 On 3 December 2008, a crew member was lost overboard in the North Sea off the east coast of the United Kingdom.
 A search was initiated involving eight lifeboats and helicopters from RAF Leconfield and Wattisham.
 The search was called off but the missing crew member was not found.

 Layout

 Pride of Rotterdam has 12 decks.

 In popular culture

 The ship is featured in the VSTEP game Ship Simulator 2008 and Ship Simulator Extremes enabling gamers to sail the ship in a number of different environments around the world including the Solent and the Port of Rotterdam.

-It also appears in the popular book Eddie Burns' Lethal List 2013.

-Sister Ships
+Sister ships

 Pride of Rotterdam has one sister ship: